Acts 26: Verse 28

 Then Agrippa said to Paul, "Do you think that in such a short time you can persuade me to be a Christian?"

 While the first translation is the more literal, the king, a rich and secular man, is possibly speaking ironically.

 Methodist founder John Wesley preached a sermon entitled "The Almost Christian", based on this verse, at St. Mary's, Oxford, on 25 July 1741.
 It is sermon 2 in his standard collection of sermons.
 Wesley's companion George Whitefield also preached a sermon with the same title referring to the same verse.

-A "Christian" (Χριστιανόν, Christianon, nominative: Christianos): this is the third mention of the term in the New Testament.
+A "Christian" (Χριστιανόν, Christianon, nominative: Christianos): this is the second mention of the term in the New Testament.
 The first use was in Antioch (Acts 11:26), where the writer of Acts refers to the novelty of the term, and the term is also used by Peter in 1 Peter 4:16: If anyone suffers as a Christian ....
 All three usages are considered to reflect a derisive element referring to the followers of Christ who did not acknowledge the emperor of Rome.